Whitehead's problem and condensed mathematics: Topological spaces in forcing extensions

 Altogether, we have established the following theorem.

 \begin{theorem} Suppose that $X$ is a Hausdorff space, $\B$ is a complete Boolean algebra, and $G \subseteq \B$ is a generic ultrafilter.
 Then, in $V[G]$, we have

 \end{theorem}

 We end this section with a few remarks.
 First, as was mentioned above, if $X$ is a locally compact Hausdorff space, then $\hat{X}_{\mc{K}}$ is the canonical interpretation of $X$ in $V^{\B}$ in the sense of \cite{zapletal}.
-Recall also that the category $\mathsf{ED}$ is precisely the category of Stone spaces of complete Boolean algebras; recall as well that $\ul{X}(S)$ equals, by definition, $C(S,X)$ for any $S \in \mathsf{ED}$.
-Therefore, the results of this section show that one way to think of the embedding of the category of locally compact Hausdorff spaces into $\Cond$ is to recognize that, for all such spaces $\ul{X}$, the condensed set $\ul{X}$ is precisely an organized presentation of all forcing names for points in the canonical interpretations of $X$ in all possible set forcing extensions.
+Recall also that the category $\mathsf{ED}$ is precisely the category of Stone spaces of complete Boolean algebras, and that $\ul{X}(S)$ equals, by definition, $C(S,X)$ for any $S \in \mathsf{ED}$.
+Therefore, the results of this section show that one way to think about the embedding of the category of locally compact Hausdorff spaces into $\Cond$ is to recognize that, as noted, for all such spaces $X$, the condensed set $\ul{X}$ is simply an organized presentation of all forcing names for points in the canonical interpretations of $X$ in all possible set forcing extensions.

+Second, write $cg$ for the left adjoint of the inclusion of the category of compactly generated topological spaces into the category of topological spaces; recall also that the embedding $X\mapsto\ul{X}$ of the category of $T_1$ topological spaces into \textsf{Cond} possesses a left adjoint whose counit is given by $X\mapsto cg(X)$ (modulo a small technical point; see \cite[pp.\ 8-9 and Appendix to Lecture II]{CS1}).
+Observe next that in the $\bb{B}=\{0,1\}$ (and hence $S(\bb{B})=*$) instance of Theorem \ref{homeo_thm}, $\hat{X}_{\mc K}$ is homeomorphic to $X$.
+Had we endowed it instead with the $\hat{\tau}^{\lim}_{\mc K}$ topology considered above, it would be homeomorphic to $cg(X)$, and the $\hat{\tau}^{\lim}_{\mc K}$ topology corresponds more generally to that given by post-composing the conversion recorded in Theorem \ref{homeo_thm} with the functor $cg$.